The ultimate Step by step guide of how to Buy A Property In Italy.

 It is very important to know that the Notary will require you to sign the deed with a clear and legible signature in handwriting with your first, middle and second name.

 Within a period of 6 to 8 weeks the Notary is responsible to register the deed at the “conservatoria dei registri immobiliari”.
 Thanks to this registration your title will become effective at the Land and Urban property Registry.
-After this the Notary will be able to provide you a copy of the deed which will act as your title deed.
+After this, the Notary will be able to provide you with a copy of the deed which will act as your title deed.

 Every property, here in Italy, has what we call a “Rendita catastale” which is a value the property is identified with at the Property Registry ( or at the Land Registry in case it is a barn and so still a rural building).
 It does not correspond at all to the actual price of the property and it is always quite lower than it.